 The fact that the mind sees meanings in collections and the fact that, in quantum theory, the collection is more real than the parts can be used to connect the two: the connection is that the quantum ensemble represents meanings, which is then used to create individual objects.
 I have discussed this connection in my book Quantum Meaning, which interprets quantum theory as a theory of symbols rather than of objects.
 The ensemble is the meaning, as it exists prior to being expressed during an experiment.
 The order of the eigenfunctions represents the serialization of the meaning in an expression of that meaning, as in the case of a sentence that verbalizes some concepts.

-Since events (or words) are produced from meanings, they are not independent objects.
-Quite like we can express a meaning through several different words, but not arbitrary words, there is freedom in measuring reality although not arbitrariness in reality.
-The meaning in a symbol depends on the other symbols, which are all given meaning collectively and not individually.
+Since events (or words) are produced from meanings, they are not independent.
+Like we can express a meaning through many different words, but not arbitrary words, there is freedom in measuring reality although not arbitrariness in reality.
+The meaning in a symbol depends on the other symbols, which are all given meaning collectively.
 Each symbol has physical properties, which are measured in quantum theory as frequency, phase and amplitude of a wave.
 But the same wave can also express meanings, quite like ordinary sounds denote meanings.

 Do We Need the Mind?

 The quantum reinterpretation, however, raises an important question: If matter has contextual and intentional properties, then why do we need the mind?
 Can we not say that contextuality and intentionality in matter itself create the mind?